Effexor Tapering Guide

 | Lower dose reductions | 6-8 weeks | Ask your prescriber about bead counting from XR capsules for more precise adjustments. |

 | Final reductions | 10-16 weeks | Extremely gradual approach needed.
-Some prescribers use a fluoxetine bridge strategy for this phase. |
+A fluoxetine cross-taper may be considered for this phase but should be carefully evaluated with your prescriber. |

 6-12 hours after missed dose (extremely fast due to 5hr half-life)